buildersbrewery/sublime-lsl/README.md

 ## Disclaimer

-> Second Life® and the Linden Scripting Language are trademarks of Linden Research, Inc.
+> Second Life (R) and the Linden Scripting Language are trademarks of Linden Research, Inc.
 >
 > The Builder's Brewery is neither affiliated with nor sponsored by Linden Research.